Gaming and Social Skills

 Briefly, there are 3 broad ‘levels’.
 Each game level has its own appeal and offers its own opportunities to develop and enhance social skills and confidence.

-Card games (e.g. Magic: The Gathering) and board games (e.g. Carcassonne).
+Card games (e.g. Dragon Ball or Magic: The Gathering) and board games (e.g. Carcassonne).
 These tend to have quite rigid rules of varying degrees of complexity, with rich and detailed content.
 They appeal to those who have a need for structure and an enthusiasm for detail, as do many people with ASD.

 At this level games can involve limited socialisation, just 2 players, if that is what the person needs.
 At first, there may be very limited requirements to interact.
 In more demanding games at this level some banter may develop, introducing humour into the experience.